hackclub/hackclub/workshops/sprig_dodge/README.md

 }
 ```

-> `getAll()` will get all the sprites of that type. <br> We increase the y value of each obstacle to make it move down.
+> `getAll()` will get all the sprites of that type.
+ We increase the y value of each obstacle to make it move down.

 ---